Belichick not expecting Gilmore to attend minicamp this week - WHIZ News

 “I don’t expect him to be here,” Belichick said Tuesday.
 “And we’ll just focus on the guys that are here.”

-Gilmore also skipped the team’s 10 recent voluntary workouts over the past two months.
-He is entering the final season of the five-year, $65 million deal signed in 2017.
-He is slated to make a base salary of $7 million in 2021 and is in line to receive an additional $500,000 roster bonus.

-Still, that $7.5 million would rank him 25th among NFL cornerbacks for this upcoming season.
+Still, that $7.5 million would rank him 25th among NFL cornerbacks for the coming season.

 Gilmore has been a standout in New England’s secondary since arriving as a free agent from Buffalo.
 He has 11 interceptions in his four seasons with the Patriots.